-Students must attend 80% of all scheduled academic activities (language classes and interactive cultural experiences) to satisfactorily complete the program.
+Students must attend 80% of all scheduled academic activities (language classes, fieldtrips, and cultural classes) to satisfactorily complete the program.

 To complete the ILSC satisfactorily, students must achieve an overall grade of at least 60% for the program.
 Students must attend a minimum of 80 per cent of all scheduled academic activities.